tchen00/MKS21X-FinalProject/README.md

 # Development Logs
-## Jan 3, 2019
+## DAY 1 - Jan 3, 2019
 - **Grace**
-	- Today was the first day of working on the actual project.
-I...
 		- wrote in the fields and methods from our UML into the OurCalendar class
 		- wrote in the fields from our UML into the Event class
 		- made a bunch of extra (unnecessary) commits during the process of learning branching
 		- many of these are merges for figuring out how to update each branch
+- **Tammy**
+		- wrote in method templates for Event class
+		- learned about README.md and the formatting
+		- learned about branching and figured out merge conflicts were a thing not to play around with
+## DAY 2 - Jan 4, 2019